Inspiring Worship

 Yes!
 Parking is easy and on site at NSTE.
 However, on special occasions, our carpark fills up rather quickly, so arrive early.
 There is always street parking in the neighbourhood.
 If your mobility is limited, please call the office by Friday morning and we'll reserve a spot for you.

-We are honoured to be in possession of Sefer Torah scroll 556, which is one of the 1564 Czech Memorial scrolls which formed part of the treasures that survived the Shoah, having collected in the Jewish Museum in Prague.
+We are honoured to be in possession of Sefer Torah scroll 556, which is one of the 1564 Czech Memorial scrolls which formed part of the treasures that survived the Shoah, having been collected in the Jewish Museum in Prague.

 To find out more, visit www.memorialscrollstrust.org